 Founder and CEO

 Corporations prefer to maintain their clients for the long term, their business and investment deposits.
-Senior people prefer to maintain their right to choose, dignity and lifestyle.
+Senior retirement people prefer to maintain their right to choose, dignity and lifestyle.
 Focusing on protecting these rights, preventing or avoiding or effectively dealing with situations in the most efficient way possible is in everyone’s best interests.

-Anne has been instrumental in Protecting Seniors Wealth’s ability to source and share key data examining the issue, new insights, impacts, growth rate, industry analysis, and how this will influence our future in business and people’s lives.
+Anne has been instrumental in Protecting Seniors Wealth’s ability to source and share key data examining the issue, new insights, impacts, growth rate, industry analysis, and how this can influence our future in business and people’s lives.
 The broad range of services are structured to help people and corporations who assist seniors and retirement people manage their financial affairs avoid or prevent wealth abuse.